flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/ground.md

 Calls the fuel truck if available at the current airport.
 It will take quite a while until the fuel truck while arrive.
 5-10 minutes is not unusual.
 When the fuel truck arrives the MSFS fuel page appears.

+!!! warning ""
-It is not necessary to use this with the FlyByWire A32NX as fuel can be loaded through the MCDU ([MCDU Load Fuel & Payload](../../../pilots-corner/beginner-guide/preparing-mcdu.md#load-fuel-and-payload)), the flyPad [Fuel page](dispatch.md#fuel-page) or simply the MSFS fuel dialog.
+    We recommend to not use the MSFS Fuel Page with the FlyByWire A32NX as fuel and payload should be loaded through the MCDU ([MCDU Load Fuel & Payload](../../../pilots-corner/beginner-guide/preparing-mcdu.md#load-fuel-and-payload)).

 ### Door Aft